Setono/SyliusGoogleAdsPlugin/README.md

 ## Advanced usage
 Conversions have a state property, which is `ready` by default.
 This means that purchase conversions will be downloaded by Google when a customer has completed an order.
 This is not always the intended behavior.
-Some times it's more likely that the conversion should first be counted when the order is paid.
+Sometimes it's more likely that the conversion should first be counted when the order is paid.
 To fix this, edit the configuration:

 ```yaml